UWPCE-PythonCert/Py300/_sources/unicode.rst.txt

 Enter "encodings":
   * An encoding is a way to map specific bytes to a code point.

-  * Each code point can have one or more bytes.
+  * Each code point can be represented by one or more bytes.

+  * each encoding is different -- if you don'tknow the encoding, you don't know how to interpret the bytes!

 Unicode